SAP-samples/teched2023-DA285v/exercises/ex2/README.md

 # Exercise 2 - Work with Spatial Data

 In this exercise, we will analyse building structures and charging stations.
-The building structures are sourced from the [FEMA Geospatial Ressource Center](https://gis-fema.hub.arcgis.com/pages/usa-structures) which provide geopackage files which can be opened in [QGIS](https://blogs.sap.com/2021/03/01/creating-a-playground-for-spatial-analytics/) and drag-and-dropped into SAP HANA.
+The building structures are sourced from the [FEMA Geospatial Ressource Center](https://gis-fema.hub.arcgis.com/pages/usa-structures) which provides geopackage files which can be opened in [QGIS](https://blogs.sap.com/2021/03/01/creating-a-playground-for-spatial-analytics/) and drag-and-dropped into SAP HANA.
 The charging station data is provided by the [National Renewable Energy Laboratory](https://www.nrel.gov/) as csv download or via an API.

 For convenience, HANA table exports can be found in the [data folder](../../data/).